georgemarsh1809/georgemarsh1809/README.md

 ## ⚡ About Me

 I'm a creative and deeply curious Full-Stack and DevOps engineer with a background in UK government platforms and SME operational systems.
+I love building tech that prioritises human well-being and let's us stay in control.
 Currently taking on contract engineering work while running GBM Group, a small consultancy helping ops-heavy businesses get more from their data.

 ---